codeforamerica/honolulu_answers/README.md

 Honolulu Answers is designed to be very user-friendly.
 It declutters the govt website experience, and it solves a problem people ordinarily have.
 And we hope it makes people's lives easier.
 Inspired by Gov.uk, Honolulu Answers is a first-of-its-kind for municipal government, a partnership between Code for America and the City & County of Honolulu.

+## This is not the most up-to-date repo!

+* The most up-to-date repository for Honolulu Answers is the fork at **Honolulu/honolulu_answers**.
+Use that one!

 ## First, a big Thank You: